 Friday, February 27, 2015

 A standard was set, seven years ago, when we first thought about the idea of gathering men together and doing something out of the ordinary of everyday life; something uncommon.
 It's something uncommon, but also something simple.
-For one of the three cores of every man's heart, "is a desperate desire for...an adventure to live."
-(Eldredge) A desire like that sets a standard beyond any standard; which makes it much more than a numbers thing.
+For as they say, one of the simple desires of a person's heart is the quest for some sort of an adventure.
+A desire like that sets a standard beyond any typical standard; which makes it much more than a numbers thing.

 Saturday, February 21, 2015